 The Word of Hope Sermon Series are practical messages that address many important Christian living topics.
-The Lord has used these recordings to inspire many people around the world, and to minister to them with His grace and His word.
+The Lord has used these online sermons and CDs to inspire many people around the world, and to minister to them with His grace and His word.

 Children lessons courtesy of Ministry-to-Children, and licensed under a Creative Commons Attribution-ShareAlike 4.0 International.

 - 170723 – Living by the Spirit

 - 180114 – Glorifying God in Our Bodies

 Select this option if you would like to automatically receive your Word of Hope Sermon Series CDs for a year.
 This option includes all new releases during the year, so you will not miss anything.

 Do you ever feel weak, limited, incapable of fulfilling the work that the Lord has given you to do?
 Then you absolutely need to listen to Paul’s words from Ephesians 3!
 You need to realize the depth, the breadth, the width and the height of the love of God in Christ and in you, and Who is in you.